matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

       } } },
       "one_time_keys": {
         "<algorithm>:<key_id>": "<key_base64>"
-      },
-    }
+    } }

 Downloading Keys
 ~~~~~~~~~~~~~~~~

 Keys are downloaded as a collection of signed JSON objects.
 There
-will be JSON object per device per user.
+will be a JSON object per device per user.
 If one of the user's
 devices doesn't support end-to-end encryption then their
-homeserver will synthesise a JSON object without any device keys
+homeserver must synthesise a JSON object without any device keys
 for that device.

 The JSON must be signed by both the homeserver of